Skip to main content

 scientific programme

-The preliminary programme at a glance (version 3 per 12 February) can be downloaded via the button here below.
+The preliminary programme at a glance (version per 3 March) can be downloaded via the button here below.

 Please note that the current programme at a glance is subject to change.